guptakvgaurav/ML-Weekend/README.md

 **Where to lookup for dataset for upcoming week**

-* Every weeks branch will be created.
+* Every week's branch will be created.
 Ex - Branch for weekend starting on Jun 2, 2018 will be named as Jun_2_2018.
 You can find data set on the week's branch itself.
 * Week's branch will be merged at the end of week (ex branch Jun_2_2018 will be merged into master on Jun 8, 2018).